-Consequences for Failing to Timely File Required Reports (Note - in addition to the consequences stated below, the failure to timely file required reports may also serve as grounds for contract termination) Report Due Date\ Consequence No reimbursement or disbursement of grant funds will be until the other annual Revenue 60 days after the anniversary of Sharing/ financial reports, including the revenue the grant contract effective date Program sharing/program income report form, Income Report (annual) have been submitted and approved.
-Form TAC § 703.21(b)(3)(H) No reimbursement or advancement of 60 days after the anniversary of grant funds will be until the other annual the grant contract effective date financial reports, including the HUB /Buy HUB/Buy (annual); within 90 days of grant Texas Form Texas form, have been submitted and contract termination date (final approved. report) TAC § 703.21(b)(3)(H) No reimbursement or advancement of grant funds will be until the other annual 60 days after the grantee's fiscal Single Audit year end (annual); within 90 financial reports, including the single Determination audit determination form, have been days of grant contract Form termination date (final report) submitted and approved.
-TAC § 703.21(b)(3)(H) Within 30 days of receipt, but no No reimbursement or advancement of more than 9 months after the grant funds will be made until the grantee's fiscal year end. delinguent audit and corrective action plan, if any, have been approved.
-The The grantee may request Audit grantee is ineligible to receive a grant additional time to file the audit award during the time that the audit and and corrective action plan.
-The corrective action plan are delinquent. request must be submitted on or TAC § 703.13(c) and (d)
+Consequences for Failing to Timely File Required Reports (Note - in addition to the consequences stated below, the failure to timely file required reports may also serve as grounds for contract termination) Report Due Date Consequence No reimbursement or disbursement Revenue of grant funds will be until the other Sharing/ annual financial reports, including 60 days after the anniversary of Program the grant contract effective date the revenue sharing/program income Income Report (annual) report form, have been submitted and approved.
+Form TAC § 703.21(b)(3)(H) No reimbursement or advancement of 60 days after the anniversary of grant funds will be until the other the grant contract effective date HUB/Buy annual financial reports, including (annual); within 90 days of grant Texas Form the HUB /Buy Texas form, have been contract termination date (final submitted and approved. report) TAC § 703.21(b)(3)(H) No reimbursement or advancement of grant funds will be until the other 60 days after the grantee's fiscal Single Audit year end (annual); within 90 annual financial reports, including Determination days of grant contract the single audit determination form, Form termination date (final report) have been submitted and approved.
+TAC § 703.21(b)(3)(H) Within 30 days of receipt, but no No reimbursement or advancement of more than 9 months after the grant funds will be made until the grantee's fiscal year end. delinquent audit and corrective action plan, if any, have been approved.
+The Audit The grantee may request grantee is ineligible to receive a grant additional time to file the audit award during the time that the audit and corrective action plan.
+The and corrective action plan are request must be submitted on or delinquent.

-December 2024 Page 102
+December 2023 Page 104